zkotti/cosmos-tour/guide.md

 **Description**

-Antarctica is Earth's southernmost continent.
-Situated almost entirely south of the Antarctic Circle and surrounded by the Southern Ocean, it contains the geographic South Pole.
-Antarctica is the fifth-largest continent, being nearly twice the size of Australia, and has an area of 14,200,000 km2 (5,500,000 sq mi).
-Most of Antarctica is covered by ice, with an average thickness of 1.9 km (1.2 mi).
+Antarctica is the southernmost continent on Earth, where the geographic South Pole is located.
+It is situated in the Antarctic region of the Southern Hemisphere, almost entirely south of the Antarctic Circle, and is surrounded by the Southern Ocean.
+With an area of 14.0 million square kilometres, it is the fifth largest continent on the planet after Asia, Africa, North America and South America.
+For comparison, Antarctica is twice the size of Australia.
+About 98% of Antarctica's surface is covered by ice with an average thickness of at least 1.9 km.

-Antarctica is on average the coldest, driest, and windiest of the continents, and has the highest average elevation.
-It is mainly a polar desert, with annual precipitation of 200 mm (8 in) along the coast and far less inland.
-About 70% of the world's freshwater reserves are frozen there, which if melted would raise global sea levels by over 60 metres (200 ft).
-Antarctica holds the record for the lowest measured temperature on Earth, −89.2 °C (−128.6 °F).
-The average temperature for the third quarter (the coldest part of the year) is −63 °C (−81 °F).
-Native species of animals include mites, nematodes, penguins, seals and tardigrades.
-Vegetation consists of tundra.
+Antarctica is on average the driest, coldest and windiest continent with  the highest average elevation.
+Since it has an  annual precipitation of 200 mm  along the coast and much less inland, it is considered  a polar desert.
+It holds frozen about the 70% of fresh water, which if melted would make the global sea levels to raise by over 60 metres (200 ft).
+Antarctica's lowest measured temperature,and also Earth's, is  −89.2 °C (−128.6 °F).
+Only cold-adapted organisms can live in Antarctica, including many species of algae, animals (for example mites, nematodes, penguins, seals and sloths), bacteria, fungi, plants and protists.
+The vegetation, where it occurs, is of tundra type.

 Source [wiki](https://en.wikipedia.org/wiki/Antarctica)